Pinnacle Awards Categories

 Employee Engagement/Internal Communications Campaign

-Programs focusing on internal audiences, such as employees, members, volunteers or franchisees.
-Such programs should aim at improving relationships between employees and management; a better understanding of the organization’s strategic plan and the importance of their role therein, or both.
-Such programs can also aim at rallying personnel around the strategic planning or improving employee/management morale, motivation and interest towards the organization.
-Finally, these programs should focus on explaining new policies or new projects.
+This category celebrates programs focused on internal audiences.
+Winners will have improved the relationships between employees and management by providing a better understanding of the organization’s strategic plan and the importance of their role therein, or both!
+Submitted programs may also be aimed at rallying personnel around the strategic planning or improving employee/management morale, motivation, and interest towards the organization.

 Marketing Communications Campaign

-Programs that integrate public relations, marketing and advertising strategies to help market products, services or places to external audiences.
+This award recognizes the close connection between the various fields beneath the marketing umbrella.
+Winners of this award will have integrated public relations, marketing and advertising strategies to help market brands, products, services or places to external audiences.

 Community Relations/Corporate Social Responsibility/Charitable Campaign